lateef-salami/ecopath/pages/next-page.md

 We have signed Memoranda of Understanding (MOUs) with the [Committee of Vice-Chancellors of Nigerian Universities (CVCNU)](https://cvcnigeria.org/), representing 274 universities in the country, and with the [National Board for Technical Education (NBTE)](https://web.nbte.gov.ng/), representing 805 Technical and Vocational Education and Training institutions (TVETs) such as monotechnics, polytechnics and specialized colleges.
 We've established cooperation with 110 unity schools (federal government colleges) and 200 colleges of education.
-We are currently discussing partnership opportunities with the Association of International School Educators of Nigeria, AISEN (116 schools).
+We are currently discussing partnership opportunities with the Association of International School Educators of Nigeria (AISEN), 116 schools.
 These relationships are based on Ecopath providing eco-friendly solutions to address the printing needs of the education sector.

 The next pages of Ecopath story will see us grow in two major directions.